 Admire the view of the old town, the picturesque Port of Foša and the Adriatic Sea

 In the background, the Adriatic stretches as far as the eye can see, its reflections changing with the sun.
-This combination of nature, architecture and sea makes the park one of the city’s most beautiful vantage points, an ideal place to stop and contemplate the landscape.
+This combination of nature, architecture and the sea makes the park one of the city’s most beautiful vantage points, an ideal place to stop and contemplate the landscape.

 Subscribe to our Newsletter